 Although this is the first boat trip business they have owned, they are no strangers to being on the water.
-Both have extensive seafaring experience, which led to sailing their own yacht from Shetland to part of the Meditteranean where they explored for over two years.
+Both have extensive seafaring experience, which led to sailing their own yacht from Shetland to part of the Meditteranean where they explored for over two years and then sailed their yacht Enjah back to Shetland.
 A truly magnificent experience but they're glad to be home, showcasing what Shetland has to offer to their many visitors.

-Jonathan has been birdwatching in Shetland since childhood holidays, he continues to advise the business and still makes the occasional trip to Noss as a guide onboard M.V.
+Jonathan has been birdwatching in Shetland since childhood holidays.
+Jonathan started up award winning business Seabirds-and-Seals in 1992 and retired in 2017 when Marie & Brian took over the helm and continue to follow in his steps with their many 5-Star reviews and awards.
+Jonathan continues to advise the business and still makes the occasional trip to Noss as a guide onboard M.V.
 Seabird.
 In 1970 he was the first warden of Noss National Nature Reserve.
 He’s a former boatman to the Muckle Flugga Lighthouse and wrote his Ph.D. on the historical geography of Shetland.

 Part-time guide and deckhand Kaylee Stevenson is from Lerwick.
 She is a local Coastguard officer and a qualified Royal Yachting Association instructor with lots of experience in looking after passengers.
 She worked on yacht flotillas in Greece before returning to Shetland to put her powerboat certificate and people skills to good use on Seabird.

 Wildlife tour leader, writer and photographer Jon Dunn sometimes joins us on our tours to work as crew and wildlife guide.
 Author of the "Britain's Sea Mammals" field guide, he's passionate about birds as well as blubbery mammals, and can't get enough of sharing them with visitors to Shetland.